ievavold/design-system/content/layout.md

 {{< typeset >}}

-### Weighted columns
+### Proportional columns

-The grid layout layouts where some columns are wider or narrower than others.
-Weighted columns are configured by appending a number between 1 and 12 to the column item class:
+Columns can occupy a fixed proportion of the parent's width.

 {{< /typeset >}}